-Indianapolis, Ind., Oct.
-10. -The municipal election in this city was a Democratic landslide.
+INDIANAPOLIS, Ind., Oct.
+10. - The municipal election in this city was a Democratic landslide.
 The entire ticket is elected by a majority approximating 5,000.
 This is regarded remarkable in view of the fact that a Republican was elected two years ago by a majority of over 3,000.

 Clemency Refused by the President.
 WASHINGTON, Oct.
-10 .- The president has refused to interfere further in the case of Thomas St. Clair, convicted in California of murder on the high seas and originally sentenced to be hanged September 21, 1894, but respited four times, the last carrying the ate of execution to October 18, and has also denied the application for a pardon in the case of Hans Hansen, convicted in California of murder on the high seas and sentenced to be hanged Friday, October 18.
+10.-The president has refused to interfere further in the case of Thomas St. Clair, convicted in California of murder on the high seas and originally sentenced to be hanged September 21, 1894, but respited four times, the last carrying the ate of execution to October 18, and has also denied the application sen, convicted in California of murder on the high seas and sentenced to be hanged Friday, October 18.
+Colonel Forney Gets Off Easy.